 You might ask, why we cannot access ReFS volumes using different Windows Server 2016 Technical Preview versions as we used to do with NTFS?

-First, the product is still in development phase, and Microsoft are working on enhancing ReFS in each technical preview build.
+First, the product is still in the development phase, and Microsoft is working on enhancing ReFS in each technical preview build.